kocsislaci/amnesia/README.md

 [Jira board](https://rilgame.atlassian.net/jira/software/projects/AMN/boards/1)

-We are going to follow Gitflow method.
+We are going to follow Gitflow practice.
 Our production branch is `main`.
-At every epic we start working in we create a distinct branch and pull to `development` branch.
+At every epic we start working in a distinct branch and when finished pull to `development` branch.

 Let's try and practice frequent play-testing as we design and implement a new feature! :)